nervosnetwork/docs.nervos.org/website/docs/labs/sudtbycapsule.md

      *  `dep_groups`  describes which dep_groups to be created.
 Dep Group is a cell which bundles several cells as its members.
 When a dep group cell is used in `cell_deps`, it has the same effect as adding all its members into `cell_deps`.
 In our case, we don’t need `dep_groups`.
      * `lock`  describes the `lock` field of the new deployed cells.It is  recommended to set `lock` to the deployer's address(an address that you can unlock) in the dev chain and in the testnet, which is easier to update the script.

-2. Uncomment the configuration file and replace the cell name and location with `my-usdt`.
+2. Uncomment the configuration file and replace the cell name and location with `my-sudt`.

 ```
 # [[cells]]